A. The Concept

 Dr. Jeremy Moses: Citizenship: the basis of constitutionalism

-In 2019, some Board members are exploring the idea of a developing joint book on the subject of global governance with a specific focus on constitutionalism.
+In 2019, individual Board members are exploring the idea of developing a joint book on the subject of global governance with a specific focus on constitutionalism.